 - Select How Users Will Execute Signatures

-Users can click on the Create button to configure a new SSO connection or select and existing Provider name to open an existing configuration.
+Users can click on the 'create' button to configure a new SSO connection or select and existing provider name to open an existing configuration.
 The slider with an empty form or the current configuration details will open.
 You may manually enter in your SSO data or upload a metadata xml file to auto fill the data.
-See "Uploading a Metadata File" below.

 The fields available at first glance are: